collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [Satanicpuppy](https://stackexchange.com/users/-1/169-satanicpuppy) on 2010-12-14
 - score: -5

-<p>I think it's pretty clear that any group that has a concrete belief about the nature of god that is founded in absence of evidence is religious in nature.
-Indeed, you can even become ordained in the <a href="http://firstchurchofatheism.com/" rel="nofollow">Church of Atheism</a>, go to <a href="http://tdn.com/news/article_cffb5e36-70f4-59c9-af98-87fe871d81a9.html" rel="nofollow">athiest gatherings</a> and affirm your lack of belief in god, sing atheist songs, put <a href="http://www.free2think.org/forum/viewtopic.php?f=5&amp;t=19" rel="nofollow">annoying ads</a> in public places.</p>
+I think it's pretty clear that any group that has a concrete belief about the nature of god that is founded in absence of evidence is religious in nature.
+Indeed, you can even become ordained in the <a href="http://firstchurchofatheism.com/">Church of Atheism</a>, go to <a href="http://tdn.com/news/article_cffb5e36-70f4-59c9-af98-87fe871d81a9.html">athiest gatherings</a> and affirm your lack of belief in god, sing atheist songs, put <a href="http://www.free2think.org/forum/viewtopic.php?f=5&t=19">annoying ads</a> in public places.

-<p>What else would you call it?</p>
+What else would you call it?

-<p>I tend to argue both sides (because I enjoy it), and I've found that, for every atypically informed and cogent religious person, there is an equally uninformed and ignorant non-religious person, at which point it just boils down to "my team" vs "your team", and the whole thing becomes tedious. </p>
+I tend to argue both sides (because I enjoy it), and I've found that, for every atypically informed and cogent religious person, there is an equally uninformed and ignorant non-religious person, at which point it just boils down to "my team" vs "your team", and the whole thing becomes tedious.